openstack/freezer/README.rst

 where it is provided by the user and doesn't already start with this prefix.
 If no container name is provided, the default is freezer_backups.

+The execution arguments can be set from command line and/or config file in ini format. there's an example of the job config file available in freezer/freezer/specs/job-backup.conf.example.
+Command line options always override the same options in the config file.

 Backup
 ------